visionshao/paper-reading/README.md

 ## Fourth Week 2022-03-18

-Presenter: Jiang Ruili
+Presenter: Xu Jiahao

-Topic: Few-shot Classification
+Topic: NMT Decoding Bias and Minimum Bayesian Risk

 Paper List:
 1. If Beam Search is the Answer, What was the Question?